OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ```

-If the database _is not_ encrypted, you should be able to obtain the data.
-If the database _is_ encrypted, determine whether the key is hard-coded in the source or resources and whether it is stored unprotected in shared preferences or some other location.
+Access to the data depends on the encryption: unencrypted databases are easily accessible, while encrypted ones require investigation into how the key is managed - whether it's hardcoded or stored unencrypted in an insecure location such as shared preferences, or securely in the platform's KeyStore (which is best practice).

-However its quite important to be aware that if the database _is_ encrypted, its often possible to obtain the decryption key at runtime.
-This is because the encryption and decryption keys are identical and are invoked at runtime to facilitate access to the Realm file.
-The frida script below is demonstrating how to intercept the specific Realm key utilized by the Realm database, allowing for the decryption of encrypted database.
+However, if an attacker has sufficient access to the device (e.g. root access) or can repackage the app, they can still retrieve encryption keys at runtime using tools like Frida.
+The following Frida script demonstrates how to intercept the Realm encryption key and access the contents of the encrypted database.

 ```javascript